tylerjssmith/inspector-llm-enricher/README.md

-# Leverage LLMs for Vulnerability Management
+# Leverage AI for Vulnerability Management
-The `inspector-remediate` package leverages large language models (LLMs) to review vulnerability findings from AWS Inspector and recommend remediations.
+A modern cloud environment will contain many and ever-changing security vulnerabilities.
+While tools like Amazon Inspector can scan for these vulnerabilities, findings' descriptions and remediation recommendations are highly variable.
+This repo demonstrates how to leverage LLMs to explain and remediate Inspector vulnerability findings for AWS EC2 instances.
+Specifically, it demonstrates how Inspector findings can trigger Lambda functions, which normalize the finding details, call LLMs for remediation recommendations, and route the findings and recommendations to vulnerability managers using SNS.
+The repo includes both the necessary cloud architecture (`terraform/`) and code (`lambda/`).